quanterall/HaskellMaterials/basics/extras/optics.md

 3. If we wanted to use a lens to get the length of a `User`s full name, what could we do?

+4. If we wanted to use lenses to concatenate all of the hobbies of a user into a `String`, with commas between each one, what could we do?
+Note that we are always able to use `^.` to get a value out of a structure and then `&` to call a function on that value.

 #### Other notable uses of lenses

 ##### `view`